iknowjason/PurpleCloud/README.md

 * Log aggregator architecture to forward logs to a cloud native SIEM (Azure Sentinel)
 * Data Science research with HELK server, Jupyter notebooks
 * Detection Engineering research with Mordor

-# Documentation
-Please see the full documentation for details and getting started with installation.